smhinsey/Fulcrum/README.md

 1. Refactor CommandModelBinder and QueryController's approach to mapping HTTP requests to objects
 1. Make CommandController claims-aware
 1. Make QueryController claims-aware
-1. Investigate replacing/augmenting log4net with serilog in ILoggingSource
+1. Investigate replacing/augmenting log4net with serilog in ILoggingSource and in general

 Seed To-Do
 =========